quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The last packet number sent prior to the first retransmission timeout.

-time_of_last_sent_packet:
+time_of_last_sent_retransmittable_packet:
-: The time the most recent packet was sent.
+: The time the most recent retransmittable packet was sent.

 time_of_last_sent_handshake_packet:
 : The time the most recent packet containing handshake data was sent.